 Cultural Capital and Extra-Curricular Opportunities

-All pupils are encouraged to visit art galleries and museums to extend their learning.
-The Art department also plan opportunities for pupils in all years to gain new experiences and further develop their creative skills by attending trips to art galleries and by taking part in our enrichment curriculum.
-We run a weekly Arts Club after school, whilst also allowing pupils to make use of our ‘open house’ policy during lunchtimes, during which time pupils can use the facilities and develop their imagination.
-Each academic year the school also hold an ‘Arts Week’ where all pupils are able to participate and get involved in a variety of projects and activities.
+Pupils are encouraged to visit galleries and museums to extend their learning.
+The Art department plans opportunities for pupils to gain new experiences by planning trips and an exciting enrichment programme after school with topics changing termly.
+GCSE pupils are able to make use of the ‘open house’ policy during break, lunch and afterschool to use the facilities and get extra support.
+Each academic year the school also holds a #togetherwecreate week where pupils participate in a variety of projects, workshops, trips and guest speakers linked to art.

 ‘Every child is an artist.
 The problem is how to remain an artist once he grows up.’
 Pablo Picasso.